 In February, Andrew Barnes, founder and CEO of statutory trust business Perpetual Guardian, announced to his 240 staff that they would trial a four-day working week.
 This was without changes to their salaries, for a period of six weeks.

 Now that the results are in it looks like it could be here to stay.

 Why ditch the five-day week?

-It’s thought that the five-day week was first introduced in 1908 at an American cotton mill, designed to cater for the mill’s Jewish workers who wanted to take time off during Sabbath (Friday sundown to Saturday sundown).
+It’s thought that the five-day week was first introduced in 1908 at an American cotton mill.
+It was designed to cater for the mill’s Jewish workers who wanted to take time off during Sabbath (Friday sundown to Saturday sundown).

 A few other large U.S companies soon followed but it wasn’t until 1940, when a provision in the Fair Labor Standards Act (1938) mandated a 40-hour work week, that it become more widespread.
 Eight years later, the five-day working week arrived in Australia.

-Plenty of companies have trialled, or at least floated the idea, of cutting work hours from eight to six, but Perpetual Guardian seems to be one of the first to consider slashing a whole day entirely to a four-day week.
+Plenty of companies have trialed, or at least floated the idea, of cutting work hours from eight to six.
+Perpetual Guardian seems to be one of the first to consider slashing a whole day entirely to a four-day week.